apple

 Get the right balance of brown and green composting materials in your bin with our expert guide.

-Nearly every part of the apple can be added to compost:
+When it comes to composting apple parts, nearly every part of the apple can be added to the compost pile, including:

 • Peels